top of page

 Session Etiquette

-Simon, or Alison our co-organiser, start each session off and keep it going during the evening.
-Other people are welcome, and sometimes invited, to start tunes too.
-If you’d like to, best let the session leader know ahead of time to avoid tune congestion.
+Simon, or other nominated session leader(s), will start each session off and keep it going during the evening.
+Other people are encouraged to start tunes too.

 We follow a few simple ‘rules’ of etiquette to make sure everyone enjoys themselves and gets to participate, no matter what their level of proficiency.